daos-stack/terraform-ibm-daos/examples/daos_cluster_new_vpc/README.md

 ### cloud-init and Ansible

-When the DAOS admin instance boots [cloud-init](https://cloudinit.readthedocs.io/en/latest/) will run the `user_data` which will
+When the DAOS admin instance boots [cloud-init](https://cloudinit.readthedocs.io/en/latest/) will run the `user_data` script which will

 1. Install Ansible
 2. Install the [Ansible Collection for DAOS](https://github.com/daos-stack/ansible-collection-daos)